-These tools aren’t designed for a specific type of visibility, like security monitoring or infrastructure monitoring.
-Instead, they can collect data from all kinds of cloud resources — infrastructure, SaaS resources, cloud load balancers and so on — to provide a high-level overview of what is happening inside a cloud environment.
+These tools aren’t designed for a specific type of visibility, like cloud security monitoring or cloud infrastructure monitoring.
+Instead, they can collect data from all kinds of cloud resources — infrastructure, data centers, SaaS resources, cloud load balancers and so on — to provide a high-level overview of what is happening inside a cloud environment.

 That said, general-purpose cloud visibility tools typically don’t provide fine-grained context into particular types of issues.
 For example, they aren’t useful for drilling down and gaining nuanced context on security issues or infrastructure problems.

 These tools also usually work only within a given cloud; AWS’s visibility tools only support AWS, for example.
 That’s a limitation if you use multiple clouds because you won’t be able to monitor all of them with a single cloud provider’s tool.

 For both of these reasons, generic visibility tools like CloudWatch are helpful as a starting point for building a complex cloud visibility solution, but they rarely suffice on their own.

 Several other types of cloud visibility tools are available that focus on specific use cases.

 Visibility and observability tools developed by independent vendors offer the ability to monitor multiple cloud environments at once.
 These tools can usually monitor on-premises infrastructure or private clouds as well.
 For this reason, IT operations teams often use these types of tools as the basis for tracking a business’s IT estate as a whole.